deanturpin/ci/readme.md

 ## C++ builds
 Building for clang and gcc.
-These could be run as separate jobs but you then have to deal with each build trying to deploy.
+These could be run as separate jobs but you then have to handle each build attempting to deploy.
 ```yaml
 script:
   - make CXX=clang++-6.0